 I have a love-hate relationship with my polarizer, but it’s incredibly useful in situations where I need to cut through haze or glare off the water.
 I’m glad I have this filter when I need it.

 Owning and using a tripod is a must when it comes to landscape photography.
 I have two tripods.
-My go-to tripod is the MeFoto Globetrotter.
-It’s perfect because it folds up and slides into the side of my backpack.
+My go-to tripod is my Manfrotto 055 carbon.
+It's a nice sturdy tripod, with fantastic height and configures into several different positions.
+My second tripod, the MeFoto Globetrotter, is the one I take with me when I'm hiking.
+It’s perfect for longer excursions because it folds up and slides into the side of my backpack.
 It’s a fantastic all-around tripod that does the job in most circumstances.
-I also have another simple and very inexpensive tripod that I take with me into some locations to set up and leave running for techniques like time-lapse or shorter single frame captures.
+I often use my second camera body and this tripod for automatic time lapses.

-This lens is new to me.
-I purchased it out of my adoration for night photography.
-I wanted a faster lens and the ability to shoot wide at night to capture the expansive night sky.
+This lens is incredible.
+It's the sharpest lens I own.
+I purchased this lens out of my adoration for night photography.
+I wanted a fast lens and the ability to shoot wide at night to capture the expansive night sky.

 So there you have it!
 My most used landscape photography gear when I’m out capturing this beautiful earth!

 Fill in the form below and receive new blog posts straight to your inbox!
 No searching!
 FREE photography tips made available to you so you can learn on the go!